 - Leeks under a tunnel stay in good shape.

 - There is no snow on the leeks. (after snow on the leeks, the leaves get soft and start rotting).

 - At freezing weather, digging leeks that were under the tunnel is easier.

 - Sometimes the tunnel has been frozen to the garden soil.
 Then you have to loosen it before harvesting the leeks.

 Harvested leeks on March 16.
-These leeks have been stored under a tunnel in the garden soil during the winter.
+At these leeks the leaves have been trimmed at the end of december (early winter).
+Then the leeks have been stored under a tunnel in the garden soil.
 On March 16 (end of winter) the leeks have been digged up.
 The photo shows that the leaves of the leeks have grown longer during storage under the tunnel; the leaves “pushed” against the inner wall of the tunnel.